 You may prepare the filing directly using My PAA's data entry screens.
-Alternatively, you may use approved private-sector software to prepare a filing and then "import" the data into My PAA's editing screens or "upload" the filing via My PAA.
-Approved private- sector software is able to place your filing in an electronic file in an "XML" format that meets PBGC specifications.
+Alternatively, you may use approved private-sector software to prepare a filing and then "upload" the filing via My PAA.
+Approved private-sector software will convert your filing in an "XML" file that meets PBGC specifications.